Rye whiskey: Styles

 American straight rye whiskey has historically been subdivided into regional styles, which differ in the rye content of the mash and subsequent flavor profiles.
 Typically, the more rye in the mash bill, the spicier the whiskey should be, aging notwithstanding.

-Maryland-style, for example, historically contained 65-70% rye and 30-35% corn in the mash bill, and generally had a sweet flavor.
-Pennsylvania-style, also called Monongahela rye, conversely, was traditionally made with a very high percentage of rye in its mash bill, upwards of 95%, and is generally spicier.
+Pennsylvania-style, also called Monongahela rye or “Old Monongahela”, conversely, was traditionally made with a very high percentage of rye in its mash bill, upwards of 95%, and is generally spicier.
+This style is also characterized by a mix of malted and unmalted rye in the mash bill.
+Traditionally speaking, it contained no unmalted barley, was fermented as a sweet mash, distilled in a three-chamber still and, lastly, aged in heated warehouses.
+Historically it was made exclusively in Pennsylvania and was fairly well-documented.

+Maryland-style historically contained 65-70% rye and 30-35% corn in the mash bill, and generally had a sweeter flavor.
+At times, fruit juice was added for extra sweetness.
+This style was also made all across the Eastern Seaboard.
+Also, this style was said to be more of a mystery because, while at one point it was one of the most widely consumed types of whiskey in America, what defined it was nearly lost.
+In turn, distillers sometimes have to reverse engineer this style from terms and verbiage that was used to promote it.
+While Pennsylvania rye was defined prescriptively (by its recipe and its production methods), Maryland rye seems to have been defined descriptively (resulting flavor profile).

-Kentucky-style rye is characterized by even sweeter profile than Maryland-style, as its mash bill is normally 51-55% rye, only slightly to the minimum required for a straight rye, with the remaining grains being a mix of corn and malted barley.
+Kentucky-style is characterized by even sweeter profile than Maryland-style, as its mash bill is normally 51-55% rye, only slightly to the minimum required for a straight rye, with the remaining grains being a mix of corn and malted barley.
 Because of its relatively low rye content, it is comparable to high-rye bourbons.

 With the decline of straight rye whiskey after Prohibition, and the subsequent closure of large distilleries in Maryland and Pennsylvania, the historic distinctions were mostly lost, though the 21st century revival of American straight rye has seen modern producers describe their productions in terms of these historic styles.